10 Snakes Which Are Easy To Feed In Captivity

 Source: public domain

 A humble snake of South Africa, often found in people’s yards.
-This is a species you could scoop up and adopt if you had a steady pet shop a few miles away, as they’re eager to eat most things, including the usual pinkie mice.
-They’ll also swallow small lizards and frogs, but these aren’t necessary, as they don’t require a balanced diet like a human.
+This is a species you could scoop up and adopt if you had a steady pet shop a few miles away, as it’s eager and excited to eat most things, including the usual pinkie mice.
+It has no issues with small lizards and frogs either, but these aren’t necessary, as aurora house snakes have no need for a balanced diet like a human.

 Aurora house snakes are harmless, and will rarely bite even if picked up.
 They tend to lurk under assorted objects like cardboard, piles of cuttings and discarded tyres.